I walked a lot during my Hong Kong trip—here’s what I found

 Recently, I went on a solo trip to Hong Kong so I could explore other places I couldn’t go to the first time.
-And no, I didn’t go to the über popular spots like HK Disneyland and Ocean Park—saving that for next time.
+And no, I didn’t go to the über popular spots like Hong Kong Disneyland and Ocean Park (saving that for next time).

 Hong Kong is divided into three main parts: Hong Kong Island, Kowloon, and the New Territories.
-Each place can be accessible via public transport—my personal favorite is the subway system, the MTR.
+Each is accessible via public transport— but my personal favorite is the subway system, the MTR.

 If you’re planning a trip to Hong Kong soon and want a quick guide on the places I went to or encountered while walking, check it out below.